Applies a transformation to selected numeric exposure variables in the

 A

-object containing exposure variables incolData
+MultiAssayExperimentobject containing exposure variables incolData.- exposure_cols

 Optional character vector of exposure variable names to transform.
 If

-, uses exposures found inmetadata(expomicset)$quality_control$normality$norm_df$exposure
+NULL, uses exposures found inmetadata(expomicset)$quality_control$normality$norm_df$exposure.- transform_method

 Character.
 Transformation method to apply.
 Options:

-: data-driven Box-Cox approximation with heuristic labeling
+"none": no transformation"log2": log base 2 transformation"x_1_3": cube-root transformation"sqrt": square-root transformation"boxcox_best": data-driven Box-Cox approximation with heuristic labeling

 Value

-object with transformed exposures
+A MultiAssayExperiment object with transformed exposures

-, and transformation details stored in:
+in colData, and transformation details stored in:

 Details

-, the function automatically shifts
+For transform_method = "boxcox_best", the function automatically shifts

 values to be strictly positive and chooses from a discrete set of

-transformations (e.g., 1/x
+transformations (e.g., 1/x, log(x), x^2)

 based on estimated Box-Cox lambda.
 Each variable may receive a